 - Mediocre camera experience

-When I first unboxed the OPPO Pad SE, I didn’t expect it to feel like a budget tablet — and that’s because it doesn’t.
-At first glance, its sleek metal body and slim profile give off a more refined vibe than most entry-level tablets.
+Unbox the OPPO Pad SE and it doesn’t feel like a budget tablet at first glance.
+Its sleek metal body and slim profile give off a more refined vibe than most entry-level tablets.
 The 11-inch 90Hz Full HD+ screen is bright enough for videos and scrolling, and the quad speakers deliver sound that’s louder and richer than you’d typically hear on a tablet this affordable.
 OPPO clearly put thought into making the basics feel premium, even if the design itself keeps things simple.
 Under the hood, the experience is practical and balanced.
 The MediaTek Helio G100 chipset paired with 4GB of RAM handles everyday tasks like browsing, social media, document viewing, and light multitasking smoothly, though heavy gaming or intensive apps reveal its limits.

 The cameras are modest — both front and back are 5MP — which works fine for video calls or quick snaps, but don’t expect anything more.
 Storage isn’t expandable, so you’ll need to manage files thoughtfully.
 One of the highlights of the Pad SE is its battery life and overall usability.
-With a 9,340 mAh battery, it can easily last through long binge-watch sessions or multiple days of moderate use.
+With a 9,340mAh battery, it can easily last through long binge-watch sessions or multiple days of moderate use — the strongest battery-per-peso ratio of any tablet on this list.
 The clean Android 15 experience is straightforward and responsive enough for most users.
-Sure, it has minor compromises — no charging brick included and no fingerprint sensor — but for day-to-day browsing, media, and casual productivity, this tablet delivers a solid, worry-free experience.
-It’s a dependable companion for anyone who wants a capable tablet without overthinking the cost.
+It has minor compromises — no charging brick included and no fingerprint sensor — but for day-to-day browsing, media, and casual productivity, this tablet delivers a solid, worry-free experience at the lowest price point here (tied with the realme Pad X).

 OPPO Pad SE specs:- 11-inch FHD+ IPS LCD